Processing 840 million messages each year, delivering multilingual support in 120+ languages!

 Consumers are more likely to trust a business that displays consistency in what they do.
 And consistency in their way of communication adds a lot of credibility to a brand.
 Regardless of how casual or formal your brand sounds, establishing a specific tone will increase your company’s authority, as it will create a solid persona to present to your audience.

-Improve Campaign Performance
+Improve Campaign Performanc

 Your choice of words and tonality will alter based on the specific goal(s) you set for your marketing campaigns.
 A social media ad campaign, for instance, will need concise, catchy messaging, whereas a lead-generating email campaign will need to be more informative.
 Naturally, the two scenarios will require different tones of voice, each targeting the goals and audience the campaign is intended for.

-Specifying what tone of voice to use in each type of project will result in more personalized messages that will better connect with your target audience.
+Specifying what tones of voice to use in each type of project will result in more personalized messages that will better connect with your target audience.
 SmarterHQ has found that 72% of customers claim they only engage with personalized marketing messages.
 So picking the right tone to accompany your marketing pitch will increase the latter’s efficiency.

 How to Define Your Brand’s Tone of Voice